MIT-NRL/pyNEUNET-Detector/README.md

     output = reader.read()

-To save, graph, overwrite old files, name files, and choose folder to save to:
+If you want to save, graph, overwrite old files, name files, and choose folder to save to:

     output = reader.read(save=True, graph=True, overwrite=True, test_label="name_of_file", fldr="name_of_folder")

-To print messages during a reading:
+If you want to print messages during a reading:

     output = reader.read(verbose=True)

-To change output format to a tuple containing start time, elapsed time, histograms:
+If you want to change output format to a tuple containing start time, elapsed time, histograms:

     output = reader.read(output_format=None)

+Once you're done reading, shut down the NEUNET register:

+    reader.unstage()